towersvault/shinpokered/README.md

 Cheats and Secrets!
 - A pokemon with Pay Day in your top slot will might come in handy at the Game Corner.
 - New item, the M.GENE!
 Could it give low-DV pokemon a boost?
+- Find the secret room, and max-out your pokemon's hidden potential with the MIST STONE.
 - Five post-game special trainers to find and defeat!
 What pokemon may reappear when they are all defeated?
 - If a level-100 Chansey leads your party, you are bound to have some lucky encoutners.
 - New Super Boss: Do you dare to activate Missingno at the Cinnabar shore?
 Only if you got your 'dex diploma.